-9 Causes Of Bad Breath In Children
+9 Causes of Bad Breath in Children

 - Poor oral hygiene.
-If your child doesn't brush and floss his teeth frequently, bad breath can result.
+If your child doesn't clean their teeth thoroughly or frequently, bad breath can result.
 If plaque is not brushed away, it can irritate the gums, causing additional issues.

 - Medications.
 Sometimes, the way medication breaks down in the body can lead to bad breath.
 This process releases chemicals that may result in bad breath.

-Healthy teeth are integral to a child's overall health and well being.
+Healthy teeth are integral to a child's overall health and well-being.
 You can help your child avoid bad breath by developing an oral care routine.